 Then he installed our new pretty one…with a sprayer!
 The husband is so happy about that part.

 I’m so glad to have my new faucet and that we had a handyman #DIFM.
-Remember how I said we had issues before installing a faucet?
+Remember how I said we had issues with installing a faucet?
 Well, some of those same issues presented itself to our handyman.
 But, he knew was he was doing and fixed it easily — where it took us MUCH longer last time.
 It saved my husband lots of frustration (and that in itself made hiring a handyman WELL worth it).

 Disclosure: Redbeacon partners with bloggers, such as me, to help promote their services.
 As part of this promotion, I received compensation; however, Redbeacon did not tell me what to purchase or what to say about the products.
 Redbeacon believes that consumers and bloggers are free to form their own opinions and share them in their own words.
 Redbeacon’s policies align with WOMMA Ethics Code, FTC guidelines, and social media engagement recommendations.